-Sadly, the age of antique barns is drawing to a close.
+Sadly, the age of antique timber frame barns is drawing to a close.
 Time, the elements, and neglect are hard on old barns.
 There are lots of old barns for sale, but most aren’t worth saving.

 We happen to have not one, but two, antique timber frame barns in inventory that we thought were worth buying.

-But before we show them to you, a few years ago, Tedd Benson began his talk to a group of timber framers with the following words:
+Before we show them to you, a few years ago, Tedd Benson began his talk to a group of timber framers with the following words:

 Sure, there’s the honest form and exposed structure.

-But just maybe, buried somewhere deep in our DNA, we remember our ancestors building the great European timber framed medieval cathedrals.
+Just maybe, buried somewhere deep in our DNA, we remember our ancestors building the great European timber framed medieval cathedrals.

 It doesn’t seem too great a leap to assume that some of our ancestors who built the great halls and cathedrals of the Middle Ages would also be charged with constructing the other great buildings of the era (barns).